Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Websites typically have a sitemap to make it easier for users to navigate the site content easily.

 If your website includes one, consider checking whether the sitemap submitted in Google Search Console is the latest version.
-Should that not be the case, simply download the latest version and add it to the console to refresh the number of submitted URLs.
+If not, simply download the latest version and add it to the console to refresh the number of submitted URLs.

 You can also use the console to find out how the search engine reads your website and if all the pages are viewed as desired.